China bearing the brunt of trade tensions

 Global markets are volatile as the prospects for a trade war have intensified.
 Late Monday Trump threatened to hit another $200 billion worth of Chinese products with tariffs.
 This after President Trump slapped tariffs on $50 billion worth of goods last Friday.
 China retaliated Friday afternoon and then on Monday causing more upheaval in the global markets.

+On a call with reporters, Peter Navarro, a White House trade adviser on Tuesday said, “China has more to lose going forward.
+China sent us $505 billion in goods last year.
+We sent $130 billion.
+They feel the numbers are on their side.”

-Adding more uncertainty, China is in the midst of a regulatory push to reduce risks in the financial system.
+Adding more uncertainty, China is in the midst of a regulatory push to reduce risks in its financial system.
 China has been trying to reduce its debt, and that has some concerned that growth will falter, making right now a bad time for a stock market correction.

 More from FOX Business